Wi-Fi Meets ML: A Survey on Improving IEEE 802.11 Performance with Machine Learning: Multi-hop Wi-Fi Networks

 \subsection{Sensor Networks}

-Applying \ac{ML} to sensor networks (i.e., the communication part of IoT) is an active research topic.
-Some relevant surveys in this area include \cite{alsheikh2014machine,cui2018survey,jagannath2019machine,hussain2020machine,lei2020deep, sharma2020toward}.
-Among the most important network performance research problems for sensor networks, which can be solved with \ac{ML} methods, are: sensor grouping (clustering, data aggregation), energy-efficient operation (scheduling, duty cycling), resource allocation (cell/channel selection, channel access), traffic classification, routing, mobility prediction, power allocation, interference management, and resource discovery \cite{hussain2020machine}.
-However, WiFi is only one of many \ac{IoT}-enabling technologies and 802.11-related solutions are rarely mentioned in these surveys with the only directly performance-related work being classifying 802.11 interference using a \ac{DCNN} \cite{kulin2018end,schmidt2017wireless}, \ac{SVM} \cite{grimaldi2017svm}, or various types of \ac{SL} classifiers: \acp{CT} and \ac{SVM} \cite{grimaldi2019realtime}.
+The application of \ac{ML} to sensor networks (i.e., the communication part of IoT) is an active research topic \cite{alsheikh2014machine,cui2018survey,jagannath2019machine,hussain2020machine,lei2020deep, sharma2020toward, nguyen2020wireless}.
+Among the most important network performance research problems for sensor networks, which are solved with \ac{ML} methods, are: sensor grouping (clustering, data aggregation), energy-efficient operation (scheduling, duty cycling), resource allocation (cell/channel selection, channel access), traffic classification, routing, mobility prediction, power allocation, interference management, and resource discovery \cite{hussain2020machine}.
+However, Wi-Fi is only one of many \ac{IoT}-enabling technologies and 802.11-related solutions are rarely mentioned in these surveys.
+The only direct performance-related area mentioned in these surveys is classifying 802.11 interference using a \ac{DCNN} \cite{kulin2018end,schmidt2017wireless}, \ac{SVM} \cite{grimaldi2017svm}, or various types of \ac{SL} classifiers: \acp{CT} and \ac{SVM} \cite{grimaldi2019realtime}.

 There are two 802.11 amendments related to IoT: 802.11af and 802.11ah.
-The former is a \ac{CR}-based approach to use WiFi in TV white space spectrum.
-It has not enjoyed commercial success and there are also few research papers related to improving 802.11af performance with \ac{ML}.
+The former is a \ac{CR}-based approach to use Wi-Fi in TV white space spectrum and has not enjoyed commercial success.
+Thus, there are also few research papers related to improving 802.11af performance with \ac{ML}.
 A singular example is the work by \textcite{xu2019efficient,xu2020autonomous} on 802.11af rate adaptation schemes, which use \ac{DL} models, although their work is in the context of vehicular networks.